-If the amount payable in respect of any Zero Coupon Bonds or Commercial Paper upon redemption of such Zero Coupon Bond or Commercial Paper pursuant to Conditions 7.2, 7.3, 7.4 or 7.5 above or upon its becoming due and repayable as provided in Condition 11 (Events of Default) is improperly withheld or refused, the amount due and repayable in respect of such Zero Coupon Bonds or Commercial Paper shall be the amount calculated as provided in Condition 7.8 (b) and 7.8 (c) respectively as though the references therein to the date fixed for the redemption or the date upon which such Zero Coupon Bond or Commercial Paper becomes due and payable were replaced by references to the date which is the earlier of:
+If the amount payable in respect of any Zero Coupon Bonds or Commercial Paper upon redemption of such Zero Coupon Bond or Commercial Paper pursuant to Conditions 7.2, 7.3, 7.4, 7.5 or 7.13, or 7.13 A above or upon its becoming due and repayable as provided in Condition 10 (Events of Default) is improperly withheld or refused, the amount due and repayable in respect of such Zero Coupon Bonds or Commercial Paper shall be the amount calculated as provided in Condition 7.8 (b) and 7.8 (c) respectively as though the references therein to the date fixed for the redemption or the date upon which such Zero Coupon Bond or Commercial Paper becomes due and payable were replaced by references to the date which is the earlier of:

-- a) the date on which all amounts due in respect of such Zero Coupon Bond or Commercial Paper have been paid; and - b) five days after the date on which the full amount of the monies payable in respect of such Zero Coupon Bond or Commercial Paper has been received by the Fiscal Agent and notice to that effect has been given to the Debt Security Holders in accordance with Condition 12 (Notices).
+- a) the date on which all amounts due in respect of such Zero Coupon Bond or Commercial Paper have been paid; and - b) five days after the date on which the full amount of the monies payable in respect of such Zero Coupon Bond or Commercial Paper has been received by the Fiscal Agent and notice to that effect has been given to the Debt Security Holders in accordance with Condition 11 (Notices).

-7.13 Redemption upon a Capital Event - Subordinated Bonds
+7.13 Redemption upon a Capital Event - Subordinated Debt Securities

-This Condition 7.13. applies only to Subordinated Bonds in relation to which this Condition 7.13 is specified as being applicable in the applicable Final Terms, and references to "Debt Securities", "Bond" and "Debt Security Holders" in this Condition shall be construed accordingly.
+This Condition 7.13. applies only to Subordinated Bonds in relation to which this Condition 7.13 is specified as being applicable in the applicable Final Terms, and references to "Debt Securities", "Debt Securities" and "Debt Security Holders" in this Condition shall be construed accordingly.

-Subject to the provisions of Condition 7.15 (FSA Approval) of, the Debt Security may, save as provided below, be redeemed at the option of the Issuer, in whole, but not in part, at any time (if this Debt Security is not a Floating Rate Bond) or on any Interest Payment Date (if this Debt Security is a Floating Rate Bond, an Inflation Linked Bond or an Inflation Linked Annuity Bond), on giving not less than 30 nor more than 60 days' notice (which notice shall be irrevocable) to the Fiscal Agent and, in accordance with Condition 12 (Notices), the Debt Security Holders, if a Capital Event occurs.
+Subject to the provisions of Condition 7.15 (Consent of a Relevant Regulator) of, the Debt Security may, save as provided below, be redeemed at the option of the Issuer, in whole, but not in part, at any time (if this Debt Security is not a Floating Rate Bond) or on any Interest Payment Date (if this Debt Security is a Floating Rate Bond, an Inflation Linked Bond or an Inflation Linked Annuity Bond), on giving not less than 30 nor more than 60 days' notice (which notice shall be irrevocable) to the Fiscal Agent (if Fiscal Agent is other than the Issuer) and, in accordance with Condition 11 (Notices), the Debt Security Holders, if a Capital Event occurs.